Ivanhoé Cambridge: Portfolio

-Ivanhoé Cambridge’s global investment strategy aims to be diversified, which is why it choose to invest in different ways, whether through direct investing, through partnerships, by creating investment platforms or through real estate investment funds.
+Ivanhoé Cambridge's global investment strategy is diversified, which is why the company invests in different ways, whether through direct investing, through partnerships, by creating investment platforms or through real estate investment funds.

-Projects

-Ivanhoé Cambridge is developing several projects over the next decade, including CIBC Square in Toronto, Tours Duo in Paris, T3 RiNo, and Deep Ellum and Texas Tower in the United States.

-History: the origins of Ivanhoé Cambridge
+History

 Ivanhoe Corporation

 The initial entity in what later became the Ivanhoé Cambridge real estate group dates to May 12, 1953, when Montreal businessman Sam Steinberg, who built the Steinberg's grocery store chain, founded Ivanhoe Corporation.
 In 1954, Ivanhoe opened its first shopping centre, Dorval Gardens, in the Montreal area.
 Ivanhoe specialized in shopping centres located in growing urban areas.

 In the 1980s, Ivanhoe Corporation, which had become Ivanhoe Inc., was the largest real estate company in Quebec and the sixth-biggest in Canada.

 When the Caisse de dépôt et placement du Québec acquired Ivanhoe Inc. in 1990, its portfolio consisted of 36 shopping centres, located mostly in Quebec and Ontario.
 The value of Ivanhoe's real estate portfolio was then about C$1 billion, making it one of Canada's largest real estate companies.